3liz/qgis-plugin-manager/README.md

 #### Ignore plugins from the upgrade

 Some plugins might be installed by hand, without being installed with a remote.
-This command will try to upgrade **all valid** plugins found.
+This command will try to upgrade **all valid** plugins found in the directory.
 However, the command will fail because the plugin has been installed without a remote.

-It's possible to ignore such plugin by adding a file `ignorePlugins.list`, next to the `sources.list` file, with a list of **plugin name** on each line.
+It's possible to ignore such plugin by adding a file `ignorePlugins.list`, in your plugins' folder, with a list of **plugin name** on each line.
 The `upgrade` will not try to upgrade them.

 ### Remove